bsteen/bsteen.github.io/mazda3-bl.md

 ## Mazda Dealer Websites
 - <https://getmazdaparts.com>
-    - Lunenburg, MA; Address is the same for North End Mazda
+    - Lunenburg, MA; address is the same for North End Mazda
     - Order payments are made to Colonial Imports West Inc.
     - Shipped items the afternoon I ordered them, took a week to arrive
     - Prices are pretty good